Paqmind/fab/README.md

 1. Component is (mostly) for DOM representation (answers JSX, answers component as a `render` function)
 2. Component is not (only) for DOM representation (React Component vs Web Component, marketing duel with Google)

 Problem with DOM-centric approach: browser is not limited to DOM.

-Imagine browser used to mine bitcoins.
+Imagine browser used to mine bitcoins.<br/>
 Data comes from HTTP.
-Data goes to HTTP. **Nothing** is rendered at all.
+Data goes to HTTP. <br/>
+**Nothing** is rendered at all.

+Today we have tons of APIs which are not DOM-specific.
+Audio APIs.
+Canvas.
+WebGL.
+Service Workers... – just for example.

+Imagine an invisible player.
+To play an unstoppable background noise.
+In React you *can* represent such a player as a Component.
+But you *must* put it in the component tree.

+**Thus implying it's a VDOM-related.
+Which it is not.**

 So frontend app can be viewed as a real app and browser as an OS.
 Or it can be viewed as a VC layer, a boosted DOM extension.

 React does both arguable bad.
 It's imperative OOP-style is not suitable to emulate app.

-In CycleJS components are mini apps.
+In CycleJS components are real mini apps.
 In the spirit of Haskell etc.

 **Intuitions:**